New-College-MCR/mcr-website/content/services/punt.md

 Punts are usually available from the beginning of May (when the weather allows) until the end of Trinity term, as per college regulations.

-> COVID-19 RESTRICTIONS: note that for as long as the current 'NO VISITOR' policy stands, it is only possible to use the punts with fellow New College members.
-Guests from outside of college are not allowed to use punts.
-Infringement of this rule may lead to fines.

 ## How to book